brandon-m-wang/cs198-75/src/ios-hw/hw2.md

       This is where the exact switch comes in!
 If the exact game mode is off, then we will have a range that is ±3 so it will be a little easier to get a bullseye.

       We will use this exactSwitch condition in our checkValue function:

-      if  exactSwitch.isOn is **false**, we run this set of statements based on the ±3 range
+      if  exactSwitch.isOn is false, we run this set of statements based on the ±3 range

-      if exactSwitch.isOn is **true**, we run our original if else statements where it decides based on if randomNumber = numSlider.value
+      if exactSwitch.isOn is true, we run our original if else statements where it decides based on if randomNumber = numSlider.value
   - type: cbs
     codeblock:
       code: >-